Macintosh History: 1993

 Round One

-Ten years and one month after announcing the Lisa, Apple launched six new models: a faster LC, a color Classic, two low priced cousins to the Quadra, a new Quadra, and a color PowerBook.
-Let's look at them in order of speed.
+Ten years and one month after announcing Lisa, Apple launched six new models at once: a much faster LC, the Color Classic, two low priced cousins to the Quadra, a new Quadra, and the firsts color PowerBook.
+Let’s look at them in order of speed.

 The Classic Gets Color

-By grafting a 10" color screen with an LC II/Classic II motherboard in a case just a bit larger than that used by earlier compact Macs, the Color Classic was born.
-It was nearly as cute as the iMac, took the Apple IIe card to make it appeal to schools, and had the same limitations as the LC II and Classic II.
+By grafting a 10″ Sony Trinitron display with an LC II/Classic II motherboard in a case just a bit larger than those used by black & white compact Macs, the Color Classic was born.
+It was nearly as cute as the iMac, worked with the Apple IIe card to make it appeal to schools, and had the same hardware limitations as the LC II.

 The LC Grows Up

-The original LC would have seemed pathetically slow if Apple hadn't introduced the even slower Mac Classic at the same time.
-The LC II offered no more speed, just a bit more memory (4 MB instead of 2 MB) and virtual memory.
+The original LC would have seemed pathetically slow if Apple hadn’t introduced the even slower Mac Classic at the same time.
+The LC II offered no more speed than the LC, just a bit more memory (4 MB instead of 2 MB) and virtual memory support.

 The LC III offered significantly more performance in the same compact case.
-The 25 MHz 68030 sat on a 32-bit data bus, which made it over twice as fast as the earlier 16 MHz models hobbled by a 16-bit data path.
-And Apple replaced the 10 MB memory ceiling with a 36 MB one, which gave the LC III a lot more room to grow.
+The 25 MHz 68030 sat on a 32-bit data bus, which made it over twice as fast as the earlier 16 MHz models thatwere hobbled by a 16-bit data path.
+Apple also removed the artificially imposed 10 MB memory ceiling, giving the LC III support for 36 MB of RAM, which gave the LC III a lot more room to grow.

 The PowerBook Gets Color

-Essentially a PowerBook 180 with an 8-bit 640 x 400 passive matrix color screen, the PowerBook 165 was a big hit - and only the first color PowerBook of the year.
+Essentially a PowerBook 180 with an 8-bit 640 x 400 passive matrix color screen, the PowerBook 165 was a big hit – and the first color PowerBook.

 Centris: Quadra Light

-Apple started migrating users toward the 68040 with two new Centris models, so named because they fit the center between Quadras and 68030-based Macs.
-(I'm not sure which name is more lame: Centris or Performa.
-Apple thought Centris was, since it abandoned the name in October 1993.)
+Apple started migrating users toward the 68040 with two new Centris models, so named because they fit in the center between Quadras and 68030-based Macs.
+(I’m not sure which name is more lame: Centris or Performa.
+Apple must have thought that Centris was, since it abandoned the name by the end of 1993.)

-The Centris 650 shared the same case as the Mac IIvi, IIvx, and Performa 600, but put a 25 MHz 68040 processor on the motherboard.
+The Centris 650 shared the same case as the Mac IIvi, IIvx, and Performa 600, but it put a 25 MHz 68040 processor on the motherboard.
 It could handle lots of memory, an internal CD-ROM player, and even had ethernet in most configurations.
-Even today the Centris 650 is a best buy on the used Mac market.
+The Centris 650 was a best buy on the used Mac market for some time.

 Quadra Heavy

-Except for a difficult to open and work inside case, the Quadra 800 was one of Apple's best machines of 1993.
-The minitower made a great graphics workstation at 33 MHz, and also a very competent server.
-It also pretty much made the Quadra 950 obsolete.
+Except for a difficult-to-open-and-work-inside case, the Quadra 800 was one of Apple’s best machines of 1993.
+The minitower made a great graphics workstation at 33 MHz – and also a very competent server.
+It pretty much made the Quadra 950 obsolete.

 Round Two

-But Apple didn't stop with the February introductions.
-June saw three new models, then two more in July, and another in August.
+Apple didn’t stop with the February 1993 introductions.
+June saw three new models, then two more came in July, and another one arrived in August.

 Beyond the Color Classic